holtzy/GenMap-Comparator/README.md

 Local use
 --------
 For large datasets or privacy concerns, you can use the tool locally.
-You need R to be installed on your computer & several libraries to be installed.
+You need R to be installed on your computer.
-See the code below:
+Open R and use the code below:
 ```
+install.packages(shiny)
 library(shiny)
-runApp()
+runGitHub("GenMap-Comparator","holtzy")
 ```

 Citing